About us

 How I Work

-I offer person-centred and existential therapy, grounded in curiosity and care.
-We focus on your lived experience, values, and what matters most to you.
-This isn’t about fixing or diagnosing — it’s about exploring what it means to live more authentically and feel at home in yourself.
+I offer person-centred, existential therapy, grounded in curiosity and care.
+This means we focus on your lived experience, values, and what matters most to you.
+This isn’t about fixing or diagnosing, it’s about exploring what it means to live authentically and develop a stronger sense of self.

 What Therapy with Me Is Like